What to Catch at Vassar's Powerhouse Theater This Summer

 Lights.
 Camera.
 Action!
 The Powerhouse Theater is back to deliver a summer of award-winning performers, unforgettable shows, and glimpses at the plots that may one day make it to Broadway.
 It happened for Lin-Manuel and Hamilton, after all.

-The 34th Powerhouse Season opens on June 22 and runs until July 29.
-During that time, the Hudson Valley community and New York City weekenders will flock to Vassar’s campus to watch catchy musicals, dramatic readings, and emotional plays.
-The line-up of shows is worth a perusal now, since tickets often sell out for in-demand performances.
-Reservations to see the new works by Spring Awakening creators and two-time Tony winners Steven Sater and Duncan Sheik, for instance, probably will not be available for much longer.
+The 35th Powerhouse Season opens on June 20 and runs until July 28.
+During that time, the Hudson Valley community and New York City weekenders flock to Vassar’s campus to watch catchy musicals, dramatic readings, and emotional plays.
+The lineup of shows is worth a perusal now, since tickets, which go on sale on May 14, often sell out for in-demand performances.
+Reservations to see the new works by songwriter Ingrid Michaelson and Pulitzer Prize-winner Beth Henley may not be available for long.

-Our top picks for the season include an adaptation of a Virginia Woolf classic, a new take on Alice in Wonderland, and a workshop sneak peek.
-If the success of the 2017 season is any indication (we mean you, Josh Radnor), this year's line-up is one for the books.
+Our top picks for the season include a mysterious mountainside tale, a musical twist on a Nicholas Sparks classic, and an otherworldly interpretation of Annie Salem.
+If the success of recent seasons is any indication (we’re looking at you, Josh Radnor), this year's line-up is one for the books.

 Musical, July 5 – 7

 If you don’t want to splurge on a show, never fear!
 The Powerhouse Training Company hosts free public performances every year.
-This summer’s shows include Shakespeare’s Measure for Measure, held at the Environmental Cooperative at the Vassar Barns, and the conceptual post-apocalyptic London tale Not, Not, Not, Not, Not Enough Oxygen, held in the Mug in Vassar’s College Center.
+This summer’s shows include Shakespeare’s Romeo and Juliet and The Winter’s Tale, both of which are held at the Environmental Cooperative at the Vassar Barns, and a soundpainting performance inside the Frances Lehman Loeb Art Center.
 Seating is first come, first served, so be sure to show up well in advance of the opening scene.

 For the full schedule of performances and to purchase tickets, visit the Powerhouse Theater website or call 845.437.5907.